AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-adaptive-form/introduction-and-setup.md

 ---
 title: Getting Started With Adaptive Forms
 description: This tutorial will walk you through the steps involved in creating multi-tabbed Adaptive Form.
 You will learn to use Tables, Accordion Layout, and Rule Editor to author business rules.
 feature: Adaptive Forms
 version: 6.3,6.4,6.5
 topic: Development
 role: Developer
 level: Beginner
+exl-id: 8c90fe1c-0c83-4287-9766-08d806b8815a
 ---
 # Getting Started With Adaptive Forms {#getting-started-with-adaptive-forms}

 This tutorial will walk you through the steps involved in creating multi-tabbed Adaptive Form.
 You will learn to use Tables, Accordion Layout, and Rule Editor to author business rules.